AntJanus/Labs/WORDPRESS/readme.md

 It's currently based on the XHTML 1.0 transitional.
 The HTML5 header is under header5.php

-Header5.php - same as Header.php but HTML5
+Header5.php - same as Header.php but HTML5, now includes HTML5 Shiv

 editorWelcome.php - A quick little content addition snippet to welcome you when writing a new blog post! :) I found it extremely encouraging when writing